Is it easy to save money or is it hard?

 So step 1 for someone who’s run down would be to go to bed early tonight, cycle or walk to work for the first time tomorrow and replace their usual Sugar Pops cereal breakfast with scrambled eggs and bacon.

 If you’ve been living like a battery hen for years, it takes a little time for your physiology to heal itself fully.
 But the sleep thing starts to work immediately.
 And, over a few months, adding sunshine (Vitamin D), exercise (including weights) and a paleo diet can work miracles.

-The recovery period is gradual so it can be hard to see.
-But apparently one of the best signs that someone is returning to good mental health is that their sense of humour starts to come back.
-This is a sign they’ve regained perspective…the ability to zoom out from their own problems for a minute and look down and laugh at the general absurdity of life.
+One of the best signs that someone is returning to good mental health is that their sense of humour starts to come back.
+This is a sign they’ve regained perspective…the ability to zoom out from their own problems for a minute and look down and laugh at the general absurdity of life…and especially modern life.